Valieva to take to Olympic ice once more amid doping scandal

 The International Olympic Committee already has said there will be no flower ceremony if Valieva places among the top three finishers, creating an awkward feeling of open-endedness when the event wraps up.
 There also will be no medal ceremony for the figure skaters because the IOC fears that Valieva someday could be stripped of hers.

-“There will be an asterisk against the results, because they will be preliminary obviously pending the investigation,” IOC spokesman Mark Davis said.
+“There will be an asterisk against the results, because they will be preliminary obviously pending the investigation,” IOC spokesman Mark Adams said.
 “Would we prefer not to have all this going on?
 Absolutely.”

 The 15-year-old Valieva tested positive for a banned heart medication at the Russian championships in December.
 But the result wasn’t announced until last week, shortly after she had helped win a team gold medal that is now also in doubt.